mdvb1001/Flashcard-Generator/README.md

 	- Cloze-Deleted Flashcards:

 	  You will be prompted to enter the text portion of the flashcard.
-At this stage, be sure to include three dots (“...”) to indicate where the deleted portion of the text should be in the text.
-An error message will be displayed if you do not include the "..." in your text.
+At this stage, be sure to include three dashes (“---”) to indicate where the deleted portion of the text should be in the text.
+An error message will be displayed if you do not include the "---" in your text.

 	  Then, you will be prompted to enter the deleted-portion (or missing piece) of the text.